-'Tax Deductions' is explained in detail and with examples in the Laws & Regulations edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+'Tax Deductions' is explained in detail and with examples in the Economics edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Tax Deductions prove to be a legal method for reducing income which the taxing authorities consider to be taxable.
 They typically arise because of expenses, especially such costs as taxpayers or businesses experience in the course of producing income or earning profits.
 This differs from exemptions and credits as both exemptions and deductions actually reduce the amount of income which can be taxed, while the credits applied actually reduce the total tax individuals and business will have to pay.

 Two categories into which tax professionals often divide tax deductions are above the line and below the line.
 Above the line deductions benefit all taxpayers regardless of how much income they earn.
 Below the line ones only provide value if they surpass the individual taxpayers’ standard deductions.
 For 2016, this deduction turned out to be $6,400 for single taxpayers without families or dependents.

 Tax deductions also differ according to business and personal types.
 For the United States, (as well as most business taxing jurisdictions), businesses may take both trade and business expenses off of their taxable income.
 These allowances vary widely from one type to another and are often restricted.
 In order to be permissible, said expenses have to be realized in the operations of the business on an activity the owners undertake in an effort to make profits.